jtec/prx/README.md

 `pipenv install` in the `prx` repository root.
 This has to be run every time an update to the `Pipfile` and `Pipfile.lock` files is done (for example, after a `git fetch`)

+### Jumping to the pipenv virtual environment
+Run `pipenv shell` to activate the virtual environment in a terminal.

 ### Using the pipenv virtual environment in PyCharm
 Run `pipenv --venv` to find the path of the virtual environment, which we'll call `<venv-path>` Under `File` -> `Settings` -> `Project` -> `Python Interpreter` add `<venv-path>` as python interpreter.